444995/pywin-mkb/README.md

-# pywin-mouse
+# pywin-mkb
-pywin-mouse allows you to control the mouse on Windows extremely easily - it leverages *pywin32*, specifically SendInput, so it's blazingly fast.
+pywin-mkb allows you to control the mouse and keyboard on Windows extremely easily - it leverages *ctypes* so it's blazingly fast.

 ## Usage
-Here is an example of how to use pywin-mouse:
+Here is an example of how to use pywin-mkb for the mouse:
 ```
-from pywin_mouse import MouseController
+from pywin_mkb.mouse import MouseController

 # Initialize the MouseController
 mouse = MouseController()